Separable algebras and coflasque resolutions: Cohomological Invariants

+Having reduced to Theorem~\ref{thm:intro_main_cor}, the remainder of this section is devoted to proving that result.
 From \S{23}~of~\cite{BOI}, we recall some standard facts about automorphisms of separable algebras.
 Let $A$ be a separable algebra over $k$ with center $Z(A)$ (an \'etale algebra over $k$).
 Recall that the connected component $\Aut_k(A)^\circ$ of the group scheme of algebra automorphisms of $\Aut_k(A)$ is the kernel of the restriction map $\Aut_k(A) \to \Aut_k(Z(A))$.

 We have an exact sequence

 where $\GL_1(B)$ is the group scheme of units of a $k$-algebra $B$ (this is a consequence of the Skolem-Noether theorem).
 We define $\PGL_1(A)$ as the quotient $\GL_1(A)/\GL_1(Z(A)) \cong \Aut_k(A)^\circ$.